Low-Resource Quantum Energy Gap Estimation via Randomization: Experiments

-where $X_i, Y_i, Z_i$ are the Pauli operators acting on the $i$-th qubit. $J_x$, $J_y$ and $J_z$ are the coupling strength.
-They are set to 1 in our simulation.
-To isolate a specific energy gap, the initial state is prepared as a superposition of the ground state and the 10th excited state.
-To validate the energy spectrum used in our noise-free simulations, we consider the specific scaling and finite-size effects of the 1D isotropic Heisenberg model \cite{baxter1982exactly}.
-In this model, the theoretical energy gap is $ \Delta E \approx 4.3595$.
-This value is commented in Appendix \ref{ap:Heisspectra}.
 The time evolution is simulated for $N_t = 90$ time points with a step of $dt = 0.11$.
 For both the TE-PAI and Trotter-based methods, the underlying Trotter decomposition uses $K_{\rm steps} = 650$ steps, and for TE-PAI, we set $\Delta = \pi/2^7$.
 Although the simulation of the circuits is noise-free, i.e., free from gate or decoherence errors, we incorporate the statistical noise inherent in quantum measurements by taking only a single shot from each executed circuit.
 To ensure a fair comparison, we fix the total number of circuit executions to 1000 at each time point.
 For the standard Trotter-based method, this corresponds to simply taking $N_s = 1000$ shadow snapshots.
 For the TE-PAI method, we set $M_{\text{TE-PAI}}\times N_s = 1000$ and explore configurations such as $(M_{\text{TE-PAI}}, N_s) = (1000, 1), (500, 2),$ and $(250, 4)$.
 At each time point, we collect classical shadow snapshots and feed them into the algorithmic shadow spectroscopy protocol.
 Within this post-processing, we estimate the expectation values of all 3-local Pauli operators from the snapshots and retain only the top 10\% of the most significant signals, which are identified using a Ljung-Box test (see also Appendix \ref{sec:shadow-spectroscopy} for detailed procedure).
 The Ljung–Box test and the retention of the top 10\% most significant signals constitute heuristic components of the spectral post-processing, adopted in line with prior work.
 A detailed assessment of the sensitivity to these choices is beyond the scope of this work; however, within the parameter ranges explored here, we do not observe qualitative changes in the extracted spectral features when these thresholds are varied moderately.

+Figure \ref{fig_TE_PAI_shadow_spectro_same_circ_exec} shows the energy spectra obtained from the noise-free simulation.
+As can be seen, both the Trotter-based method (blue dotted line) and our TE-PAI-based approach (solid lines) successfully identify the target transition energy gap at $\Delta E_{0,10} \approx 4.36$, which validates the fundamental principle and correctness of our protocol.